-Driving: In Yukon, you will be driving on the right hand side of the road.
+Driving: In Yukon, you will be driving on the right-hand side of the road.

-Crime: The surge in murder rate in 2014 has caused the Yukon crime rate to go up a little.
-It ranks third overall in Canada in terms of crime rate.
+Crime: The surge in the murder rate in 2014 has caused the Yukon crime rate to go up a little.
+It ranks third overall in Canada in terms of the crime rate.
 Only Nunavut and Northwest Territories have a higher crime rate than Yukon.

 Electrical Adapters: In Yukon, the standard voltage is 110-120 volts at 60 Hertz.